trehn/termdown/README.md

 ![termdown demo](/termdown.gif?raw=true)

 ```
-Usage: termdown [OPTIONS] [TIME]
+Usage: termdown [OPTIONS] [TIMESPEC]

-  Starts a countdown to or from TIME.
-Example values for TIME:
+  Starts a countdown to or from TIMESPEC.
+Example values for TIMESPEC:
   10, '1h 5m 30s', '12:00', '2020-01-01', '2020-01-01 14:00'.

-  If TIME is not given, termdown will operate in stopwatch mode
+  If TIMESPEC is not given, termdown will operate in stopwatch mode
   and count forward.

+  Hotkeys:
+      R       Reset
+      SPACE   Pause (will delay absolute TIMESPEC)
+      Q       Quit

 Options:
   -b, --blink         Flash terminal at end of countdown